normanzb/g310gs/README.md

 Welcome to open source repo for all 3D parts that designed for making G310GS more off roady.

-Second hand G310GS on the market is a lot more affordable and more versatile then a brand new Honda CRF300L, but when it comes to greenlaning there are improvements to be done to make the baby GS more prepared for the technical terrans.
+Second hand G310GS on the market is a lot more affordable and more versatile then a brand new Honda CRF300L, but when it comes to greenlaning there are improvements to be done to make the baby GS more prepared for the technical terrain.

 That's why I created this repo here to share the mods that I made, in the process of improving my own G310GS.